stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

 2. Build, package and deploy the cloud function

 ```
-./scripts/serverless-deploy.sh
+./scripts/serverless-deploy.sh [executable]
 ```

-The script will ask you which sample function you wish to deploy.
+The script will ask you which sample function you wish to deploy if you don't provide one in the parameter.

 3. Test

 For the APIGateway sample, the Serverless template provides an endpoint with API Gateway which you can use to test the cloud function.

 Output example:

 ```
-$ sls deploy
+$ ./scripts/serverless-deploy.sh APIGateway

 serverless ⚡ framework
 Action: "deploy" - Stage: "dev" - App: "SwiftAPIGatewayDemo" - Instance: "SwiftAPIGatewayDemo"